-Winemakers oversee the entire winemaking process, from grape harvest through bottling, and may be responsible for supervise the work of grape growers and laboratory technicians.
+Winemakers oversee the entire winemaking process, from grape harvesting through bottling, and may be responsible for supervising the work of grape growers and laboratory technicians.
 They must possess a knowledge of grapes, growing regions, and local production and marketing regulations.
 Employers may prefer winemakers with a bachelor's degree in viticulture.

 |Required Education||High School Diploma, a bachelor's degree in viticulture is recommended|